fadzy/my-web-app/README.md

-This is my first app using react its simple enables you to add tasks include date and time .
+This is my first web app js, css, its simple enables you to add tasks include date and time .

 Check it out here